 Don’t expect the system itself to be discounted much.
 Video game consoles don’t tend to go on sale; they just get permanent price cuts the deep their lifespan goes.
 There is one trick for cutting the cost down though: buying used.
 Since so many players are trading in their PS4 for a new system, you can get a used one relatively cheap.
-You can get aat Best Buy when they’re in stock, for example.
+You can get a refurbished PS4 for $270 at Best Buy when they’re in stock, for example.

 There are plenty of bundle deals to keep an eye out for too.
 Retailers like GameStop tend to throw a few games in with the console, adding some long-term savings.
 For example, you can grab a refurbished PS4 with Fallout 4, Borderlands 3, and Just Cause 4 for $330.
 Look for deals that include a PS Plus subscription too if you’re looking for some long-term value that’ll carry over when you upgrade to PS5 eventually.

 You’re probably wondering why you should buy a PS4 right now when we’re one year into the PS5’s lifespan.
 It’s a fair question, but it really just depends on your needs.
 If you just want a game console to pass the time and don’t care much about keeping up, an older console can be a much cheaper entry point while you wait for next-gen systems to get a price cut.
 You can always trade it in later, so it’s certainly not a waste.